-This annual scholarship opportunity provides support for 6–7 selected students from the Department of Art and Art History to participate in a 2-week workshop at the Ox-Bow School of the Arts in Saugatuck, Michigan.
-These special-topic workshops usually offer training in fields beyond what the department offers and may range from glass blowing to digital animation.
+This annual scholarship opportunity provides support for selected students to participate in a 2-week-workshop.
+These special topics workshops usually offers training in fields beyond what the Department of Art and Art History offers, and may range from glass blowing to digital animation.

 - Full Tuition

-- Possible Travel Support (Based on Financial Need)
+- Possible Travel Support (based on financial needs)